A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1894b) W. Heymann , Theorie der An- und Uml\"{a}ufe und Aufl\"{o}sung der Gleichungen vom vierten, f\"{u}nften und sechsten Grade mittelst goniometrischer und hyperbolischer Functionen. \emph{Journal f\"{u}r die reine und angewandte Mathematik} \textbf{113}, 267--302. { Cited in \textsc{Heymann 1901} .} The prolific Heymann continues his research, initiated in \textsc{Heymann 1894a}, into the solution of equations by iterated functions.
-In Section I, he begins to document the existence of cyclic orbits (``indifferente Uml\"{a}ufe"), lays the groundwork for function iteration in polar coordinates, and briefly considers how iteration would produce imaginary solutions.
+The prolific Heymann continues his research, initiated in \hyperref[Hey1894a]{\textsc{Heymann 1894a}}, into the solution of equations by iterated functions.
+In Section I, he begins to document the existence of cyclic orbits (\emph{indifferente Uml\"{a}ufe}), lays the groundwork for function iteration in polar coordinates, and briefly considers how iteration would produce imaginary solutions.
 Section II is devoted to a detailed investigation of $n$th-degree trinomial equations , $n\ge 1$, which are reduced to four cases corresponding to the possible arrangements of $+$ and $-$ signs between the three terms.
 His iterative solutions thus involve the functions $\varphi(x)=x^r$ and $\psi(x)=\pm x \pm c$.
-He makes the calculations (independently duplicated a century later in \textsc{Jones 1991} and \textsc{Schoenefuss 1992}) for the ranges of $c$ yielding an attracting fixed point.
+He makes the calculations (independently duplicated a century later in \hyperref[Jon1991]{\textsc{Jones 1991}} and \hyperref[Sch1992]{\textsc{Sch\"{o}nefuss 1992}}) for the ranges of $c$ yielding an attracting fixed point.
 In Section III, Heymann tackles polynomials of the fourth, fifth, and sixth degree, simplified using circular and hyperbolic trig substitutions; he works out many numerical examples .
 Finally, in Section IV he considers the question of reformulating the pair of functions $\varphi(x)$ and $\psi(x)$ so that their intersection is unchanged, while the rate of convergence of the iterative algorithm is increased.